haridsv/slack-export/STEP-BY-STEP.md

 1. Sign in with SSO (if needed).

-1. F12, for Web Developer Tools.
+1. Open Web Developer Tools.
+(F12, or right click -> Inspect, etc.)

-1. "Console" tab.
+1. Select the "Console" tab.

 1. Type the command -